donat19/3d-render-in-terminal/README.md

 - Easily customisable rotation speed, FOV, light direction, and render duration.
 - Checkerboard ground plane with dynamic shadows, floor reflections, and enhanced lighting for depth cues.
 - Integrated HUD overlay (FPS counter in the top-right corner by default).
+- Includes a Cornell Box scene for lighting/material evaluation.

 ## Requirements